LahiruParakrama/Amazon-Sales-Report-Data-Analysis-Python-/README.md

 •_**Python Libraries:**_

-      ➤<b>Numpy </b>for efficient numerical computations.
+      ➤_Numpy_ for efficient numerical computations.

-      ➤<b>Pandas </b>for data manipulation and transformation, such as handling null values, merging, grouping, and reshaping data.
+      ➤_Pandas_ for data manipulation and transformation, such as handling null values, merging, grouping, and reshaping data.

-      ➤<b>Matplotlib </b>and <b>Seaborn </b>for data visualization, offering flexibility for plotting complex relationships and distributions.
+      ➤_Matplotlib_ and _Seaborn_ for data visualization, offering flexibility for plotting complex relationships and distributions.

 •_**Version Control:**_ <b>Git </b>and <b>Github </b>were used to manage version control and project collaboration.
 GitHub helped in maintaining project history, tracking changes over time, and securely storing code and documentation.